 Our many activities include

-- An Annual Scientific Meeting: In 2012, this was Sydney, with the theme “Dementia: Managing not to Forget”.
-In 2013 the meeting will be in Adelaide SA, and in 2014, Melbourne Victoria.
+- An Annual Scientific Meeting: In 2014, held in Melbourne, with the theme “Circulating the Evidence”.
+In 2015 the meeting will be in Perth WA, and in 2016, Cairns QLD.

 - We work with the RACP to provide Advanced Training in Geriatric Medicine for our future geriatricians.